The Origin of Gutter Systems

 The Best Gutter System Available

-The best rain gutter system on the market today, is LeafGuard®, the only seamless one-piece covered gutter.
+The best rain gutter system on the market today is LeafGuard®, the only seamless one-piece covered gutter.
 Rather than an added-on cover, a LeafGuard gutter is formed from a single piece of aluminum with a built-in hood designed to keep leaves and debris out, while allowing water to flow freely through the gutter bottom.
 Its hood is an integral part of the gutter itself, not an add-on.
 LeafGuard gutters have an unobtrusive, sleek design that compliments the style of any house.
-The come in a wide variety of colors and feature an exclusive ScratchGuard® paint finish, that won´t chip, peel or crack.
-You can learn more about LeafGuard by browsing through this site.
+They come in a wide variety of colors and feature an exclusive ScratchGuard® paint finish, that won´t chip, peel or crack.